ahmedelmahd/alx-low_level_programming/0x0F-function_pointers/README.md

-#!/bin/bash
-A function that prints a name.
+A function that executes a function given as a paramater on each element of an array